 The first example is an agreement to phase out fossil fuel subsidies over time by the G-20 countries.
 To date many countries have provided a large amount of subsidies for fossil fuels such as coal and oil, etc. However, this practice is now being recognized as undesirable both from the environmental and economic/financial points of view.
-This issue was first raised in the G-20 Leaders' Declaration of 2009, and a statement "We reaffirm our commitment to rationalize and phase out inefficient fossil fuel subsidies" was included in the G-20 Leaders' Declaration of 2013.
-In addition, with regard to this Declaration, monitoring reports are compiled based on data provided by international organizations such as IEA, etc. These high-level political declarations have no legal binding power, but are
+This issue was first raised in the G-20 Leaders' Declaration of 2009, and a statement "We reaffirm our commitment to rationalize and phase out inefficient fossil fuel subsidies"35 was included in the G-20 Leaders' Declaration of 2013.
+In addition, with regard to this Declaration, monitoring reports are compiled based on data provided by international organizations such as IEA, etc. These high-level political declarations have no legal binding power, but are considered to have impacts on the policies of the respective countries.

-63 See Figure II-17 in Chapter 17, Part II for the flow of the WTO dispute settlement procedures.
+33 See Figure II-17 in Chapter 17, Part II for the flow of the WTO dispute settlement procedures.

-64 For WTO member countries, being recognized as a country not complying with international rules is undesirable.
+34 For WTO member countries, being recognized as a country not complying with international rules is undesirable.

-Saint Petersburg G-20 Leaders Declaration (provisional translation) September 6, 2013 (website of the Ministry of Foreign Affairs)
+35 Saint Petersburg G-20 Leaders Declaration (provisional translation) September 6, 2013 (website of the Ministry of Foreign Affairs)